Oberlin Doesn't Have to Pay $36M, at Least for Now

 The judge who initially heard the case had settled on a verdict of $25 million, plus $6 million for Gibson's lawyers.
 That amount has increased to $36 million with interest.

-The Ohio Supreme Court was only a few lines and contained no legal reasoning.
+The Ohio Supreme Court ruling was only a few lines and contained no legal reasoning.

 Oberlin has maintained that while it is pursuing further appeals, it should not have to pay.